 A function of the OBF Client hosted in the Connected Device that executes the bootstrapping procedure with the Authentication Server and provides the Connected Device with security association to run bootstrapping procedure.

 8.2.1 Connected Device Function

 An Application calls this function over the reference point RPDS when an application server requires a bootstrapped security association.
-Optionally, the Device based Application uses the function to initiate a security association towards the server-based Application.

 8.2.2 OBF Authorisation Function